Council of Peace

 Jasher 34:69-70

-And the sons of Jacob and their servants went toward these kings, and they trusted in the Lord their God, and while they were going, Jacob their father also prayed to the Lord and said, “O Lord God, powerful and exalted God, who has reigned from days of old, from there until now and forever.
-You are He who stirs up wars and causes them to cease.
-In your hand are power and might to exalt and to bring down.
-O may my prayer be acceptable before you that you may turn to me with your mercies, to impress the hearts of these kings and their people with the terror of my sons, and terrify them and their camps, and with your great kindness deliver all those that trust in you, for it is you who can bring people under us and reduce nations under our power.”
+The sons of Jacob and their servants advanced toward the kings, putting their trust in the Lord their God.
+While they were on the way, Jacob also prayed to the Lord, saying, “O Lord God, powerful and exalted ruler, who has reigned from ancient times until now and forever—you stir up wars and make them cease.
+Power and might are in your hands to lift up and bring down.
+May my prayer be pleasing to you.
+Turn toward me with your mercy.
+Fill the hearts of these kings and their people with fear of my sons.
+Terrify them and their camps.
+In your great kindness, deliver all who trust in you, because only you can bring nations under us and place people beneath our feet.”

 Falling Action